 When you lock up a bitcoin UTXO into an HTLC, you unlock those funds on the Lightning Network, and you pair those funds with a specific channel peer.
 You can now make payments on the Lightning Network via the peers you’ve connected with, and they can pay you.

-It sounds simple enough, but there is one catch, once you’ve established a channel and broadcast the state to the network, you’ve only told the Lighting Network the size of the channel, and you’re not yet open for business and throughput.
+It sounds simple enough, but there is one catch, once you’ve established a channel and broadcast the state to the network, you’ve only told the Lightning Network the size of the channel, and you’re not yet open for business and throughput.

 For that, you need to have inbound or outbound capacity.